Get updates and see more images from this project via Instagram!

 Whatever you call them, their presence on the film (secretly sharing space with Hollywood’s starlets) is a fleeting visual document of the film industry’s vast off-screen labor pool.
 They remind us that every film made on film stock has a physical history, that each print we encounter in the projection booth, or projected onto the screen from the audience (or reproduced digitally on a laptop screen) passed through the hands of lab workers and technicians before it came to us.
 (In fact, the creator of the successor of the traditional China Girl, the “LAD Girl” – pictured below – won an Oscar in 2001 for his work.
 His acceptance speech can be seen here, and an excerpt can be read just above the image gallery).

 The most substantial study of “China Girls” that we know of was assembled by Julie Buck and Karin Segal at the Harvard Film Archive in 2006.
-Write-ups of their exhibition of frame restorations can be read here or here.
+Write-ups of their exhibition of frame restorations can be read here, and details on various other projects and exhibitions can be found here.
 They also used their work to assemble a wonderful short subject called “Girls on Film“.
 A similar French exhibition in 2009 also produced a short subject, which included some stunning examples we have never seen on this side of the Atlantic.
+Genevieve Yue’s 2020 book “Girl Head: Feminism and Film Materiality” is a fascinating study that explores role of gender and race in film production processes, including a history of the China Girl.

 Here is a diagram of typical film head leader.
 “China Girls” usually appear somewhere between the “10” and the “3” shown in the countdown below (though they appear elsewhere as well).